 When Should You Hire a Corporate Lawyer?

 Small business owners hire professional accountants and insurance agents without pause.
-You should hire your corporate attorney the same way.
+You should hire your corporate lawyer the same way.
 Set up a relationship so you are both ready if you need consultation or representation.

 1. Protect Against Lawsuits

 If you hire a lawyer after you've been sued, it's probably too late.
 At that point, a good lawyer may get the charges reduced, but they can't get rid of them.

 If you're proactive and put your business affairs in proper legal order at the outset, you may avoid the lawsuit.